yanli1215/tp/docs/UserGuide.md

 **A**: Users are not advised to edit data files as it would potentially corrupt them.
 Furthermore, in future versions, data files should be encrypted for security purpose.

+**Q**: What are the supported email domains?

+**A**: The supported email domains for the current version of software are [gmail.com, yahoo.com, outlook.com, hotmail.com].
+More email domains would be supported in future versions.

 ## Command Summary

 * List emails by type `list TYPE`